OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-06.md

 ## 1 Chronicles 6:66

-Now some of the families of the sons of Kohath had cities of their territory
+Now some of the families of the sons of Kohath had cities of their inheritance
 from the tribe of Ephraim.

 ---